× FreshBooks App Logo

 11. Advertising and Promotions

 Starting your LLC can require a significant amount of promotion to attract new clients and grow your business.
-You can deduct a wide variety of advertising and promotional elements, including:
+You can deduct a wide variety of advertising and promotional elements from your federal taxes, including:

-• Printing costs like business cards and posters
+• Printing costs for business cards and posters

 • Ads for television, online, and social media